A Man in Full (miniseries)

-A Man in Full is an upcoming American drama limited series starring Jeff Daniels and Diane Lane, and written by David E. Kelley and directed by Regina King based on Tom Wolfe's novel of the same name for Netflix.
-The series consists of six episodes, and will premiere on Netflix.
+A Man in Full is an American drama miniseries starring Jeff Daniels and Diane Lane, created and written by David E. Kelley, and directed by Regina King and Thomas Schlamme.
+The series consists of six episodes, and premiered on Netflix on May 2, 2024.
+It is based on the 1998 novel of the same name by Tom Wolfe.

 Premise

 Business and political interests collide when Atlanta real estate mogul Charlie Croker defends his empire from those wanting to capitalize on his sudden bankruptcy and fall from grace.